 I love to make our Roast Beef Perfection and Yorkshire Pudding meal when we have guests over.
 It is definitely a meal that leaves a long-lasting impression and everyone wants the recipe when they are done.

-We are usually quite full after this meal so we finish it off with a light dessert like Apple Critters or a small portion of our Ice Cream Cake.
+We are usually quite full after this meal so we finish it off with a light dessert like Apple Critters or a little bit of of ice cream.
 This is the perfect time for the chef to take a nap while everyone else cleans up.
 A girl can dream, right?